 - Usually, the main characters need to go to bed in order to access the dream world and save their progress (usually on a journal) upon waking up.
 But this is not the case with Sabitsuki (.flow), as she can access the dream world through using her PC, and saving her progress when she’s going to bed.

-- Every world is linked in some way that there’s a rare chance you’ll encounter a dead end.^ And if you do, it is mostly because of some lunatic Toriningens, Kaibitsus and Chasers chasing you and trapping you to an inescapable area.
+- Every world in this surrealistic game is linked in some way that there’s a rare chance you’ll encounter a dead end.^ And if you do, it is mostly because of some lunatic Toriningens, Kaibitsus and Chasers chasing you and trapping you to an inescapable area.

 - [Yume Nikki] I always thought that the Staircase Of Hands would take Madotsuki to somewhere interesting.
 Yeah, I do realize she isn’t going somewhere fancy, just to the basement of the mall and the space ship.
 Considering it would take an effort finding some random bed for Madotsuki to sleep on before she’ll get transported to the Staircase Of Hands… oh well.